 Stinney: A Conductor’s Eye on a Black Tragedy

-A discussion of my experience conducting Frances Pollock’s original opera, Stinney: An American Execution based on the story of George Stinney, Jr., a 14-year-old black boy wrongfully sent to the electric chair in Alcolu, SC.
+A discussion of Dr. Black’s experiences conducting Frances Pollock’s original opera, Stinney: An American Execution based on the story of George Stinney, Jr., a 14-year-old black boy wrongfully sent to the electric chair in Alcolu, SC.